Does Ozone Damage Plastic or Rubber?

 The rumor that ozone can damage rubber or plastic in a home is a very dated topic.
 So, let's clear this up.
 To make the point properly, let's go back to what ozone is and how it works.
 Ozone is oxygen.
 It has been enriched from the standard O2 molecule to an O3 molecule.
 We are told that ozone is "Reactive", which means it will react with other compounds or elements.
 That reaction is not an explosion or a noxious gas.
 The reaction is OXIDATION.
 By the way, normal exposure to O2 oxygen and/or UV light will react on the same compounds or elements.

 Case in point, you live in Texas and leave your car parked outside.
-Without adequate and periodic car, the paint on the car will oxide (turn color and flake away).
+Without adequate and periodic care, the paint on the car will oxide (turn color and flake away).
 The dash and seat will harden and crack.
-A tire left to sit out in the Texas sun will loose pliability, hardeb and crack.
+A tire left to sit out in the Texas sun will loose pliability, harden and crack.
 This is the exact same reaction you will find with ozone, with one difference ... ozone speeds up the aging process.
 Now, this is not aging times 100, but this is the facts behind the myths.

 The curing/aging process is something we can actually benefit from.
 Manufacturing companies can cure products more quickly with a period of ozone exposure.